am-a-s/Amazon-Recommender/README.md

     ```bash
     pip install requests beautifulsoup4 pandas numpy scikit-learn flask uvicorn
-    # If the Groq_api.py is actively used:
-    # pip install groq
-    # If using TensorFlow/PyTorch for the model (and CUDA is available):
-    # pip install tensorflow # or pip install torch torchvision torchaudio --index-url [https://download.pytorch.org/whl/cu118](https://download.pytorch.org/whl/cu118)
     ```

     *Note: The exact dependencies and their versions are best confirmed by inspecting the `import` statements within `api.py`, `amazon_scraper.py`, `Model.py`, and `prod_recommender.py`.*